AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 Note that this is the same probability that was calculated in example 2 through a direct given count of (E1,¬E2).
 This also shows that P(E1,¬E2) acts as a normalisation factor.
 The rest of the calculations are identical to example 2, which shows that conditional independence can compensate for the lack of individual counts of evidence.

 Note that the probability framework does not assign a degree to which a symptom exists in a patient; the symptom either exists or does not.
 Of course, there are ways to work around this, but it is outside the scope of what is being discussed here.
-There is also the idea of assigning priors to the probabilities which is essential in the Bayesian framework, these issues along with other Bayesian methods, such as Naive Bayes and Graphical models will be explored further in the Machine Learning module.
+There is also the idea of assigning priors to the probabilities, which is essential in the Bayesian framework.
+These issues, along with other Bayesian methods, such as Naive Bayes and Graphical models, will be explored further in the Machine Learning module.

 ##Measuring the performance

 **A way to measure the performance of any prediction or data mining model that is developed must be specified.
 The metrics will depend on the type of the data mining task that is performed.**

-Classification has different metrics than regression which in turn has different metrics than clustering.
+Classification has different metrics than regression, which in turn has different metrics than clustering.
 You  will see each one in their respective unit.
-It is worth mentioning here that these metrics will be essential in developing the model as they will provide the guidelines along which several different algorithms can be developed.
+It is worth mentioning here that these metrics will be essential in developing the mode,l as they will provide the guidelines along which several different algorithms can be developed.

 ##Summary

-**In this lesson you have explored the basic ideas of data science data mining and the type of tasks a data scientist is normally assigned.**
+**In this lesson, you have explored the basic ideas of data science, data mining, and the type of tasks a data scientist is normally assigned.**

-In the next lesson you will consider the data, which is the main substance of a data scientist's work.
+In the next lesson, you will consider the data, which is the main substance of a data scientist's work.